Colleges of the University of Oxford: Finances

+Selectivity

+Postgraduate

+In contrast to undergraduate programmes where the constituent college or hall handles both admissions and teaching, postgraduate students are admitted through a department, which is responsible for postgraduate education and supervision.
+As the university operates on a collegiate system, all matriculated students are required to maintain an affiliation with a college or hall which is tasked with offering student support, welfare, and accommodation.
+Although the University of Oxford is already selective, an additional level of selectivity exists depending on different colleges and halls.
+Colleges and halls differ in their levels of selectivity, as evidenced by their varying offer rates.
+Except All Souls College which consists principally of research fellows, Nuffield College consistently possesses the lowest offer rate and is thus considered the most selective college.
+On the other hand, Kellogg College and St Antony College are among the least selective colleges, typically characterised by higher offer rates.

+The table below exhibits the offer rates for postgraduate applications across each college over multiple academic years.

 Academic rankings

 For some years, an unofficial ranking of undergraduate colleges by performance in Final Honour Schools examinations, known as the Norrington Table, was published annually.
 As the table only took into account the examination results for the year of publication, college rankings could fluctuate considerably.

 Beginning in 2005, the University of Oxford started publishing a list of colleges classified by a "Norrington Score", effectively replicating the Norrington Table.
 The university claims to have published the results "in the interests of openness".
 Although the university says that the college listings are "not very significant", the 2005 table was the first Norrington Table with official data and also probably the first to be accurate.
 Dame Fiona Caldicott, the Chairman of the Conference of Colleges, said that in previous years some students had used the Data Protection Act 1998 to ensure their results were not published, rendering the unofficial tables inaccurate.

-In 2020 New College ranked first among the 30 Oxford undergraduate colleges in the Norrington table.